fhrt811/FoodDelivery/README.md

 add, commit and push all the folders in github
 ```
 ```
-Do EDA in EDA.ipynb file in notebooks folder, load dataset and perform all the EDA functions to the dataset.
+Perform EDA in EDA.ipynb file in notebooks folder, load dataset and perform all the EDA functions to the dataset.
 ```
 ```
 Perform all the automation in a file named ModelTraining created in notebooks folder.